Your pregnancy superhero

 Spina bifida occurs when the spine and spinal cord do not develop properly, leaving a gap in the spine.
 As the spinal cord connects the entire body to the brain, it can lead to a wide range of symptoms1.

-The exact causes of spina bifida are not fully understood, but a low intake of folic acid before becoming pregnant, family history, some types of medication, diabetes, and obesity are thought to contribute2.
+The exact causes of spina bifida are not fully understood, but

 What are the possible effects?